Skip to Content

 Wide landscape with green hills as far as the eye can see.
 The view is interrupted only by Wildebeest, zebras, giraffes, Elephants, antelopes, lions, hyenas… The Masai Mara could pass for an African cliché if it were not real.

 Word has got around of course that the Masai Mara is a paradise on earth.
-It is therefore frequently overcrowded and the many cars already have an influence on the behavior of the wild animals.
+It is therefore frequently overcrowded and the many cars already influence the behavior of the wild animals.
 Some cars leave the tracks in search of the best view.
 If this happens to you, it’s best to tell the driver that you don’t want them to.

 The park also serves as a Rhino sanctuary and is home to some 60 white and black rhinos, who are guarded around the clock by armed rangers.
 An absolute must for rhino fans, who are almost guaranteed to meet some of the animals here.